ibm-cloud-docs/vmwaresolutions/vmonic/trbl_sec_inst_not_visible.md

 This is a known VMware® issue.
 {: tsCauses}

-To resolve the problem, you must restart the vSphere Web Client:
+To resolve the problem, you must restart the VMware vSphere Web Client:
 {: tsResolve}

 1. Using the **root** account, connect over **ssh** to the vCenter VM (virtual machine) of the previously ordered instance.